Branko Milanović

-Branko Milanović (Бранко Милановић, /sr/) is a Serbian-American economist.
+Branko Milanović (Бранко Милановић, /sr/) is a Serbian-American economist and university professor.
 He is most known for his work on income distribution and inequality.
 Since January 2014, he has been a research professor at the Graduate Center of the City University of New York and an affiliated senior scholar at the Luxembourg Income Study (LIS).
 He also teaches at the London School of Economics and the Barcelona Institute for International Studies.
 In 2019, he has been appointed the honorary Maddison Chair at the University of Groningen.

 Milanović formerly was a lead economist in the World Bank's research department, visiting professor at University of Maryland and Johns Hopkins University.
 Between 2003 and 2005 he was senior associate at Carnegie Endowment for International Peace in Washington.
 He remained an adjunct scholar with the Endowment until early 2010.
 He did his Ph.D. at the University of Belgrade in 1987 on economic inequality in Yugoslavia, using for the first time micro data from Yugoslav household surveys.
 He published it as a book in 1990.
 He has been a visiting scholar at All Souls College in Oxford.